 - Lemon Balm is from the mint family.
 It is used for digestive issues (bloating, intestinal gas and a troubled tummy), menstrual cramps, headaches and tooth pain.
 Lemon balm is also very calming, helping to relieve anxiety, sleep issues, and restlessness.
 Lemon balm is also a very powerful antioxidant (high in Quercetin).

-- Peach are native to China and are best consumed in season and local (as they are best to ripen on the tree – they will be more nutrient dense this way).
+- Peach is native to China and are best consumed in season and local (as they are best to ripen on the tree – they will be more nutrient dense this way).
 A high source of Vitamin C and A, peaches are also a good source of Potassium, magnesium, and Iron.
-Peaches are high in antioxidants and the secondary plant compound polyphenols – which work at combating cancer and fighting free radicals and oxidative damage to cells.
+Peaches are high in antioxidants and the secondary plant compound polyphenols – which work in combating cancer and fighting free radicals and oxidative damage to cells.
 The consumption of peaches has also been shown to be beneficial as a preventative and aid in the treatment of metabolic syndromes (such as weight gain, imbalanced cholesterol, diabetes and inflammation).